phannhutminh1298/phannhutminh1298.github.io/content/post/xnfe/xnfe.md

 comments: true
 ---

-Hi, this time I'll make XNFE - /Nafe/ from Black Rock Shooter The Game.
+Hi, this time I'll make XNFE - /Nafe/ from Black Rock Shooter: The Game.

 I'll keep updating this post until I finish the 3D render version of this model.